kirkzhangtech/kirkzhangtech.github.io/source/_posts/oracle/OraclePL_SQL_Recipes.md

 number” message within the ELSE clause.
 There are usually better alternatives to using GOTO.

-C H A P T E R  4

-  

-63
-Functions, Packages,
-and Procedures
+# 4. Functions, Packages,and Procedures

 PL/SQL applications are composed of functions, procedures, and packages.
 Functions are PL/SQL programs that accept zero or more parameters and always return a result.
 Procedures are similar to functions, but they are not required to return a result.
 Packages are a combination of related functions,